Overview

 (a) Holders of Bachelor of Science in Nursing.
 The candidate must be registered by the professional body or

-(b) Holders of any first degree recognised by the Senate of the University of Nairobi as being of comparable academic status, in addition to holding a Diploma in Nursing.
+(b) Holders of any first degree recognized by the Senate of the University of Nairobi as being of comparable academic status, in addition to holding a Diploma in Nursing.
 The candidate must be registered or registrable by the Nursing Council of Kenya.

 Careers